Why It Works

 Scrape contents of saucepan into a blender along with garlic and chiles with their soaking liquid.
 Blend on high speed until completely smooth, about 1 minute, scraping down sides as necessary.
 Set sauce aside to cool slightly.

-Using a very sharp chef's knife or slicing knife, slice the meat as thin as possible.
+Using a very sharp chef's knife or slicing knife, slice pork sirloin as thin as possible.
 If necessary, place meat in freezer for 15 minutes to firm it up.
 Split the sides of a heavy duty zipper-lock bag.
 Place one slice of meat inside bag and pound with the bottom of a heavy 8-inch skillet or a meat pounder until less than 1/4-inch thick.
 Transfer to a large bowl.
 Repeat with remaining meat.

 Add marinade to bowl and toss with hands until every piece of meat is evenly coated in marinade.